Sporting Highlights of London

-After all the excitement of 2012, the summer of 2013 promises to be a fantastic one for the sports fan in and around the London area.
+London is one of the top cities to visit for sports fans around the world.
 Whether you are into cricket, tennis, golf, football or athletics, there is plenty to whet the appetite across the summer period.
 And if you're travelling to London from afar and need a comfortable and quality place to stay, our range of London apartments are well placed with convenient access to all the top summer sporting events.

 Tennis – Wimbledon Championships